 — Brittany Packnett (@MsPackyetti) October 12, 2017

-OK, obviously you can do whatever you want (we know ladies who fasten the hooks at the front, then twist the bra round and wiggle it up).
-But if you want the right support and fit, there is a trick to ensure you're getting the best possible, and it could reveal fitting problems you never knew you had.
-This is particularly useful if you have either a fuller bust or a curvier figure, but it's a useful trick for women with any cup or band size.
+OK, obviously you can do whatever works for you.
+But if you want the right support and fit, there is a trick you can use, and it could reveal fitting problems you never knew you had.
+This is particularly useful if you have either a fuller bust or a curvier figure, but it's a handy trick for women with any cup or band size.

 So why is this important?
 Many believe that women with fuller busts, especially those who've been wearing the wrong size bra for many years, can suffer from tissue migration.
 This is where the breast tissue, having been unsupported by an ill-fitting bra, has slowly moved towards the underarms and even, in some extreme cases, the back.
 In very extreme cases, migrated breast tissue can be part of the reason for the dreaded "back fat," that crease of flesh just below the bra band.
 If you buy a bra with a cup that truly holds all of your breast, and you scoop and swoop it all into the cup, including the migrated tissue at the outer edges, it instantly lifts and smooths.

-Even if you don't believe in tissue migration (some people argue it's a myth and the rolls and bulges are just regular old body fat), using the swoop and scoop method still creates a smoother line under clothes, a more defined waist, and a more supported bust!
+Even if you don't believe in tissue migration (some people argue it's a myth and the rolls and bulges are just regular old body fat), using the swoop and scoop method still creates a smoother line under clothes, a more defined waist, and a more supported bust (as the band will take the weight, not the straps).
 Try this next time you put on you bra, and see how much of a difference it makes.